 Brooklyn, NY, United States

-Last login 22 days ago
+Last login about 16 hours ago

 Join Couchsurfing to see Jonah's full profile.
 It's free!View Full Profile

 To host a little bit and pay it back/forward

 I am a loyal, fascinated man who likes to practice by the rules of the greater society, play by the rules of your game and make up the rules of my own life as I go along.

 I am a performer, so I love to talk, tell stories, jokes and create vibrant relationships, even if they only last a few minutes.
 I'm a big listener too: I love to learn about backgrounds, history, and anything you can say to hold my attention.
 I'm not a big fan of drama and can detect bullshit pretty well, so I like to keep it real, honest and straightforward as much as possible.